katzcreates/BMOctoprint/README.md

 - Two (2) 8x3mm Neodymium Magnets (optional)

 I highly recommend a keyboard you can connect to the Pi as well to make setting things up easier, however, it is not required.
 You can do everything on the touchscreen, but it may take a lot longer than with a keyboard!

+You will also require some basic electronics kit and tools such as a soldering iron, solder, a breadboard, kapton tape and a range of wiring.
+A 3D printer is essential as well, of course!
 <br/>

 ### Pi Software Setup